automan66/LCN/README.md

 # LCN
-Codes for "Layer-wise Contrastive Network for Unsupervised Graph Representation Learning"
+Code for "Layer-wise Contrastive Network for Unsupervised Graph Representation Learning"

 This directory includes a PyTorch implementation of [Layer-wise Contrastive Network for Unsupervised Graph Representation Learning].
 Note that the code is built on top of the official PyTorch implementation of GRACE (https://github.com/CRIPAC-DIG/GRACE).